 Tap Calibrate to manually enter a sensitivity for the input device, or automatically calibrate its sensitivity based on a known input level.

-When a miniDSP UMIK-1 USB microphone is connected, an option is available for reloading the factory calibration information by entering the microphone's serial number (an internet connection is required to download the factory data).
+When a miniDSP USB microphone, such as the UMIK-1 or EARS system, is connected, an option is available for reloading the factory calibration information by entering the microphone's serial number (an internet connection is required to download the factory data).
 Overall sensitivity and frequency response data will be loaded.
-User calibration may still be performed for either of the UMIK-1's two input channels.
-The same signal is present on both channels, but frequency response correction and overall sensitivity may be applied independently to each channel.
+User calibration may still be performed for either of the UMIK-1 or EARS system's two input channels.
+Frequency response correction and overall sensitivity may be applied independently to each channel, even if the same signal is present on both channels, as it is with the UMIK-1.

 Turning this switch on will cause the audio input signal(s) to be routed to the current output device.
 It may be best to turn this option off when working with the built-in signal generator.